-Figure 1 shows the diurnal variations described by the first two PCs and their associated EOFs.
-The first PC describes 82.3% of the variation in the data and shows the response of the land surface temperature (and hence the OLR) to the solar heating.
-PC1 shows nocturnal cooling with a minimum shortly before dawn, followed by a rapid response to the solar heating up to a maximum at about 1300 Local Solar Time (LST).
-This lag of the solar heating by approximately one hour is primarily due to the finite heat capacity of the surface, but is also influenced by atmospheric and surface feedbacks to the heating.
-After the maximum, the temperature declines as the solar input decreases to sunset, when the nocturnal cooling begins.
+[9] Figure 1 shows the diurnal variations described by the first two PCs and their associated EOFs.
+The first PC (Figure 1a) describes 82.3% of the variance in the data and arises from the response of the land surface temperature (and hence the OLR) to the solar heating.
+PC1 shows nocturnal cooling with a minimum around dawn, followed by a rapid response to the solar heating up to a maximum at about 1300 Local Solar Time (LST).
+This lag of the solar heating by approximately one hour is primarily due to the finite heat capacity of the surface, but may also be influenced by atmospheric and surface feedbacks to the heating [Yang and Slingo, 2001].
+After the maximum, the temperature declines as the solar input decreases to sunset, after which cooling continues more slowly until dawn.
 This attribution of PC1 to surface heating was also found by Smith and Rutan [2003], although they noted that their first PC was "surprisingly symmetric" and required the addition of their second PC to produce the expected asymmetric behaviour.
-These effects are combined in our first PC, which perhaps illustrates the sensitivity of this analysis technique to the particular dataset employed; the result was unaffected by degrading the data to hourly resolution or restricting the analysis to land regions.
+This behaviour is wholly described by our first PC, which perhaps illustrates the sensitivity of this analysis technique to the particular dataset employed; the curve was not made symmetric by degrading the data to hourly resolution or restricting the analysis to land regions.